Nisha-Dahiya6/Snowflake-Dbt-Order-ND856/README.md

 🧪 Cost, Performance & Scalability

 •	How do you manage Snowflake cost and performance?
+🚀 Micro-partioning and Cluster key in fct_order
+🚀 incremental_strategy as merge, and for very large tables insert_overwrite

 •	How does the architecture scale with increased data volume or users?
+🚀

 •	What monitoring or alerting would you put in place?
+🚀